qirh/blog/content/post/spider-man-in-sunnyside-3.md

 <div class="linebreak"></div>

-* After leaving the man-hole, we see Spider-man swing over the 7 train arches.
+* After leaving the man-hole, we see Spider-Man swing over the 7 train arches.
 The 7 train is back in this movie, we saw it in multiple scenes in 2017's Spider-Man: Homecoming, but it did not show up in 2019's Spider-Man: Far From Home as most of the latter movie was not set in NYC, and there were not many Queens scenes.

 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2021_7_train.jpeg" style="width:80%">